-6-8 area.
+The Talented program included Talented Art, Talented Theater and Talented Music.
+This program utilizes LA Bulletin 1963 - Arts Content standards to inform its curriculum based on the area.
 These services are provided 45 minutes twice per week in a small group setting and are provided in English.
-The above description for PK-5th grade for supports within inclusion is the same, except for the number of interventionists per grade level.
-Given the number of students with IEPs and their specific needs, there are two interventionists who support students in Middle School and 9th grade. - 5th grade for supports within a resource setting is the same, except for the number of interventionists per grade level.
-Given the number of students with IEPs and their specific needs, there are two interventionists who support students in Middle School and 9th grade.
+6-8 The above description for PK - 5th grade for supports within inclusion is the same, except for the number of interventionists per grade level.
+Given the number of students with IEPs and their specific needs, there are two Special Education teachers who support students in Middle School and 6th-8th grade.
+The above description for PK - 5th grade for supports within a resource setting is the same, except for the number of co-teachers per grade level.
+Given the number of students with IEPs and their specific needs, there are two Special Education teachers who support students in 6th-8th grade.
 Related services and Gifted and Talented services are the same as described above.
 There are currently no rising 6th - 8th grade students who will require self-contained services.
 However, Lycée Français de la Nouvelle-Orléans is prepared to provide those services as indicated in a student's IEP and based on the description of services for PK -5th grade.
-9/T9 - 12 In the 2019-20 school year, Lycée Français de la Nouvelle-Orléans is adding a 9th grade.
-The above description for PK - 5th grade for supports within inclusion is the same, except for the number of interventionists per grade level.
-Given the number of students with IEPs and their specific needs, there are two interventionists who support students in Middle School and 9th grade.
-In the 2019-20 school year, Lycée Français de la Nouvelle-Orléans is adding a 9th grade.
+9 - 12 In the 2022-23 school year, Lycée Français de la Nouvelle-Orléans is adding a 12th grade.
+The above description for PK - 5th grade for supports within inclusion is the same, except for the number of Special Education teachers per grade level.
+Given the number of students with IEPs and their specific needs, there are two Special Education teachers who support students in Middle School and 9th-12th grade.
+In the 2022-23 school year, Lycée Français de la Nouvelle-Orléans is adding a 12th grade.
 The above description for PK - 5th grade for supports within a resource setting is the same, except for the number of interventionists per grade level.
-Given the number of students with IEPs and their specific needs, there are two interventionists who support students in Middle School and 9th grade.
-Related services are provided in the same manner as described above.
-For at least the 2019-20 and 2020 - 21 school years, the Gifted and Talented program in High School will be provided the same as described above in the form There are currently no rising 9th grade students who will require self-contained services.
+Given the number of students with IEPs and their specific needs, there are two Special Education teachers who support students in Middle School and 9th-12th grade.
+Related services are There are currently no rising 9th grade students who will require self-contained services.
 However, Lycée Français de la Nouvelle-Orléans is prepared to provide those services as indicated in a student's IEP and based on the description of services for PK -5th grade.